-What Can I Do With My Shares of Employer Stock From the ESOP?
+What Can I Do With My Shares of Employer Stock From the ESOP or TRASOP?

-Once a former employee (or his beneficiary) gets his shares of employer stock from the ESOP, they are his property and he can do what he wants with them.
+Once a former employee (or his beneficiary) gets his shares of employer stock from the ESOP or TRASOP, they are his property and he can do what he wants with them.
 He can vote the shares of employer stock at shareholders' meetings, receive any dividends paid on the stock by the employer, and he may keep the stock as long as he wishes.

-However, if he wishes to sell or otherwise transfer ownership of the stock to a third party, he may be required by the terms of the ESOP to first offer to sell the stock to the employer and the ESOP.
-This requirement is called a "right of first refusal" for the employer and the ESOP; they can exercise this right and purchase the employer stock at its fair market value.
-Generally, the price offered by the prospective buyer would establish the fair market value for the stock.
-However, if an independent party hired by the employer decides that the fair market value is higher than the offering price, then that would be the fair market value of the stock when it is sold to the employer or the ESOP.
-The purpose of this right of first refusal is to protect the employees of a closely held employer by preventing the stock from being acquired by outside parties who have no interest in the employer or the ESOP and to protect the employer from violating any Federal law as a result of having its stock sold when it does not no satisfy certain Government rules.
+However, if he wishes to sell or otherwise transfer ownership of the stock to a third party, he may be required by the terms of the ESOP or TRASOP to first offer to sell the stock to the employer and the ESOP or TRASOP.
+This requirement is called a "right of first refusal" for the employer and the ESOP or TRASOP; they can exercise this right and purchase the employer stock at its /air market value.
+Generally, the price offered by the prospective buyer or the price at which the stock is publicly traded would establish the fair market value for the stock.
+The purpose of this right of first refusal is to protect the employees or the employer by preventing the stock from being acquired by outside parties who have no interest in the employer or the ESOP or TRASOP and to protect the employer whose stock is closely held from violating any Federal law as a result of having its stock sold when it does not satisfy certain Government rules.

-In addition, at the time the former employee (or his beneficiary) receives his employer stock from the ESOP, he may be given a "put option," the right to demand that the employer buy his shares of employer stock at their fair market value.
-In such a case, the ESOP may provide that the ESOP may buy the employer stock, although the ESOP may not be required to buy the stock under the put option.
-The purpose for including a put option in the ESOP is to assure that each former employee (or his beneficiary) will have someone available to buy his shares of employer stock if he wishes to sell.
+In addition, at the time the former employee (or his beneficiary) receives employer stock which is not publicly traded from the ESOP or TRASOP, he must be given a "put option," the right to demand that the employer buy his shares of employer stock at their fair market value.
+In such a case, the ESOP or TRASOP may provide that the ESOP or TRASOP may buy the employer stock, although the ESOP or TRASOP may not be required to buy the stock under the put option.
+The purpose for including a put option is to assure that each former employee (or his beneficiary) will have someone available to buy his shares of employer stock if he wishes to sell.

-How Does the ESOP Help My Employer?
+How Does the ESOP or TRASOP Help My Employer?

-The employer benefits primarily from the favorable tax treatment it receives for all payments made to the ESOP.
+The employer benefits primarily from the favorable tax treatment it receives for all payments made to the ESOP or TRASOP.
+As explained before, an employer receives a tax credit for amounts paid to a TRASOP and a tax deduction for amounts paid to an ESOP.
 This is very important when the employer uses the ESOP as a means of borrowing money.
 In order to understand how the use of the ESOP to raise money benefits the employer, a comparison must be made with the usual method of borrowing money.